-The pressure-fed Common Propulsion Module, or CPM 2.0, is the primary building block of the NEPTUNE series rockets.
-Each standard Common Propulsion Module is composed of three propellant tanks, one pressurant tank, a single throttleable, ablatively-cooled, gimballed rocket engine, a valve unit, an optional roll system, and a controller.
-Construction costs are kept low by building the major rocket components in-house, using off-the-shelf subcomponents when necessary (for example: ball valves and micro-controller boards), and applying efficient mass-production methods.
+The pressure-fed NEPTUNE Building Block is the primary propulsion module of the NEPTUNE series rockets.
+Each standard NEPTUNE Building Block is composed of four propellant tanks (two fuel and two oxidizer tanks), a single throttleable, ablatively-cooled, gimballed rocket engine, a valve unit, an optional roll system, and a controller.
+Construction costs are kept low by building the major rocket components in-house, using off-the-shelf components when necessary (for example: ball valves and micro-controller boards), and applying efficient automated mass-production methods.

-Each NEPTUNE rocket variant consists of one or more CPMs connected in parallel, and up to two tandem upper stages.
-The mission payload capacity is determined by the number of CPMs and upper stages used in the launch-vehicle variant.
-Variants are designated by their CPM and upper stage count.
-For example, a NEPTUNE 5 US2, or N5 US2, contains five CPMs and two tandem upper stages.
-The minimum orbital flight configuration, the N1 US2, has a single CPM and two tandem upper stages, and can place a 6.3 kg payload to a polar Low Earth Orbit.
+Each two-stage NEPTUNE rocket variant consists of one or more NEPTUNE Building Blocks arranged side-by-side in parallel or stacked in tandem.
+The mission payload capacity is determined by the number of NEPTUNE Building Blocks used in the launch-vehicle variant.
+Variants are designated by their NEPTUNE Building Block count.
+For example, a NEPTUNE 9 Two Stage, or N9TS, is assembled from nine NEPTUNE Building Blocks.
+The minimum orbital flight configuration, the two-stage N2TS, has a two NEPTUNE Building Blocks stacked in tandem.

-A single, throttleable liquid rocket engine powers each CPM.
-Two thrust options are available for the CPM engines: 7,500 or 15,000 pounds (GPRE 7.5KNTA or GPRE 15.0KNTA).
-Storable, high-density white fuming nitric acid (WFNA) and turpentine power the CPMs and the upper stages.
+A single, throttleable liquid rocket engine powers each NEPTUNE Building Block.
+Four thrust options are available for the NEPTUNE Building Block engines: 1,000, 7,500, 10,000, or 30,000 pounds of thrust (GPRE 1.0KNTA, GPRE 7.5KNTA, GPRE 10.0KNTA, or GPRE 30.0KNTA).
+Storable, high-density white fuming nitric acid (WFNA) and turpentine power the NEPTUNE Building Block engines.
 These environmentally-friendly propellants provide reliable and efficient hypergolic ignition, eliminating the need for an ignition system.
-The CPM's main rocket engine is gimballed to provide pitch, yaw and roll control (multiple CPMs).
-For a standalone CPM (N1 variant), four on/off bipropellant liquid hypergolic thrusters provide roll control.
-The tandem upper stages are each powered by one or more liquid upper-stage rocket engines delivering 1,000 pounds of thrust each (GPRE 1.0KNTA).
-All IOS liquid rocket engines are ablatively cooled and are rapidly manufactured using the filament-winding process.Learn more about NEPTUNE propellants
+Each NEPTUNE Building Block's main rocket engine is gimballed to provide pitch, yaw and roll control (multiple NBBs).
+For a stand-alone NEPTUNE Building Blocks (N2 variant), four cold-gas thrusters provide roll control.
+All IOS liquid rocket engines are ablatively cooled and are rapidly manufactured using a filament-winding process.Learn more about NEPTUNE propellants

-NEPTUNE rocket engines are pressure-fed with helium or nitrogen using either regulated pressure feed or blowdown.
+NEPTUNE rocket engines are pressure-fed.
 IOS has eliminated the requirement for a pump by developing ultra-lightweight filament-wound propellant tanks and by utilizing high-density propellants that substantially reduce the size of the propellant tanks.
-The IOS pressure-fed system is lighter, less complex, and therefore cheaper and more reliable than equivalent pump-fed systems.
+The NEPTUNE pressurization system is lighter, less complex, and therefore cheaper and more reliable than equivalent pump-fed systems.
 Ablative-cooled and pressure-fed propulsion systems simplify the process of starting and stopping the rocket engines on the ground and in space.